 - Effects on customs simplifications procedures

-- Maintaining AEO compliance – best practices impact of being an AEO
+- Maintaining compliance – best practices impact of being certified

 - Those responsible for customs, trade, quality and compliance